rafaelurben/autohotkey-utils/README.md

 Hotstrings automatically replaces certain strings while you're typing.
 E.g. you type "btw" and an ending character (`-()[]{}:;'"/\,.?!`, tab or newline) and btw automatically gets replaced with "by the way".

-You can create hotstrings in the file called "hotkey-hotstrings.txt".
+You can create and modify hotstrings in the settings.
 Use the following syntax: `hotstring|replacement`

 The hotstring syntax can be found [here](https://www.autohotkey.com/docs/Hotstrings.htm#Options).
 Note: Replace "::" between hotstring and replacement with "|"!